cytoflow/cytoflow/README.md

 These are all in the `setuptools` spec.

-For the core `cytotools` library, you need the following Python packages:
+For the core `cytoflow` library, you need the following Python packages:
 ```
 python >= 2.7
 pandas >= 0.15.0